zhaozhen2333/zhaozhen2333/README.md

 - 👋 Hi, I’m @zhaozhen2333
-- 👀 I’m interested in computer vision and deep learning
+- 👀 I’m interested in deep learning
-- 🌱 I’m currently learning path planning
-- 💞️ I’m working for iFLYTEK as an algorithm engineer.
+- 💞️ I’m working for NIO as an algorithm engineer.
 - 📫 My email address is 2574299063@qq.com.

 <!---